AntSarCode/Northwind-Analytics-Project/README.md

 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it for educational or professional purposes.

----

-Would you like me to:
-- Save this as a file and help you commit/push it to GitHub?
 - Generate similar versions for your other three projects?